aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/elijah-by-rosa-emma-salaman-1849.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, which parted them both assunder; and Elijah went up by a whirlwind into heaven.”
-(2 Kings 2:11.)
+“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, which parted them both assunder; and Elijah went up by a whirlwind into heaven.” <span class="citation">(2 Kings 2:11)</span>
 </div></td></tr>